mbraceproject/MBrace.AWS/README.md

 export MBraceAWSTestCredentials="<access key>,<secret key>" # your access & secret keys for accessing DynamoDB
 ```

+### Deploying an MBrace.AWS

+There are currently 2 ways to deploy an MBrace.AWS cluster
+* Standalone Deployments: Use `MBrace.AWS.StandaloneWorker` to manually deploy a cluster on-premises or a cloud VM.
+* Elastic Beanstalk: Use the `MBrace.AWS.WebWorker` implementation to deploy a cluster using AWS Elastic Beanstalk.

 ### Build Status

 * Windows [![Build status](https://ci.appveyor.com/api/projects/status/agctped28mcs1ukk?svg=true)](https://ci.appveyor.com/project/nessos/mbrace-aws)